bachthyaglx/porfolio/backend/prisma/README.md

 ## Tips to use prisma
-NOTE: Before doing migration, remame .env.development or .env.production file to .env for which db from the environment you would like to apply migration.
+NOTE: Prisma only regconize environment file by .env.
+Before doing migration, remame .env.development or .env.production file to .env for which db from the environment you would like to apply migration.

 Create + apply migration
 ```bash